Bhutan Tours & Info

 3. I could book a taxi at 400 INR.

 I chose option-2 (reserved auto) and reached a point called Jaigaon.
 Now Jaigaon and Pheuntsholing are just two sides of the border with the Majestic gate to Bhutan separating them.
-Jaigaon is the border township at the Indian side while Phuentshoing is the border tow of Bhutan.
+Jaigaon is the border township at the Indian side while Phuentshoing is the border town of Bhutan.

 Jaigaon... approaching Bhutan border